hmc-cs111-fall2015/project-notebook/Entry 4 -- November 22.md

 - Monthly Recur model, allow for it
 - define date ranges that can be used in other scopes

+Now that my prototype is done and working, I have to start thinking about additional features that would entice a person to actually use this product, and to makes sure it works they way they want it to.
+One of the biggest things people use differently is date formatting.
+I haven't thought of a perfect solution yet for this.

+As I have been looking over and reviewing my code, here are some things I think are vital to add if this is actually going to be used by people:
+- Some way to use different date/time formats.
+This could be automatic detection or having default settings that could be changed in a settings header.
+- redesign syntax so that curly braces are not necessary.
+Since my parser already has things being interpreted without looking for a closing curly brace, I think this is a trivial addition.
+Would require some user testing though.
+The only problem here is with sections.
+Since they kind of need it, will it be confusing if they are the only one using it?

 ## Questions

 **What is the most pressing issue for your project?
 What design decision do